pmahdavi/MoFaSGD/README.md

 #### GaLore (Baseline)

 This command runs the `GaLore` baseline experiment with rank 16.
-It loads base settings from `configs/optimizers/galore.yaml` and applies the specific overrides.
+It loads base settings from `configs/optimizers/galore.yaml` and applies the specific overrides for rank 16 setting.

 ```bash
 python run.py --optimizer galore --num-gpus 4 \